Trusted WordPress tutorials, when you need them most.

 How to Duplicate WordPress Database Using phpMyAdmin

-In this guide, we will walk you through the step-by-step process of duplicating your WordPress database using phpMyAdmin.
+In this guide, we’ll walk you through the step-by-step process of duplicating your WordPress database using phpMyAdmin.

 How to Duplicate WordPress Database Using phpMyAdmin

-With that in mind, let’s take a look at how to duplicate a WordPress database using phpMyAdmin.
+With that in mind, let’s take a look at how to duplicate your WordPress website‘s database using phpMyAdmin.
 We will cover different methods, and you can use the links below to quickly jump to each one:

 Method 1: Cloning Your WordPress Database With phpMyAdmin